 To put Trends aside, here is the more detailed comparison to help you decide which platform better suits your needs.

 Squarespace, which was founded back in 2003. is serving as a SaaS (software as a service) tool for building websites.
-It’s being used on about 2 million websites and around 100,000 websites.
+It’s being used on about 2 million websites and around 100,000 websites uses it as a commercial tool.
 At the same time, WordPress now powers around 30% of all websites (almost 20mill worldwide!).
 But, not to take it as the only thing to consider, here are few other features we compared.

 Squarespace is a hosted website platform which means you pay a monthly fee for having an all-in-one website.